NATO leaders set to offer major support package to Ukraine, but membership not currently on the cards - ExBulletin

 BRUSSELS (AP) NATO leaders will agree next week to help modernize Ukraine’s armed forces, create a new high-level forum for consultations and reaffirm that it will join their alliance one day, the senior civilian official of the organization.
 But the war-torn country will not start membership talks anytime soon.

-They also hope to welcome Sweden as the next member of the world’s largest security organization, if they can overcome objections from Turkish President Recep Tayyip Erdogans, although its membership will only be formalized in the coming months.
+They had hoped to welcome Sweden as the next member of the world’s biggest security organisation, but Turkish President Recep Tayyip Erdogan has raised strong objections and it is unclear whether they can be overcome in time.
+Even if this were the case, Sweden’s membership would only become official in the coming months.

 Stoltenberg said leaders would agree on a multi-year assistance program to ensure full interoperability between Ukraine’s armed forces and NATO.